decolab/patow_abeta_tau_brainmodel/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0).
+You are free to share and adapt the material for non-commercial purposes, provided appropriate credit is given and changes are indicated.
+For full details, see the [license deed](https://creativecommons.org/licenses/by-nc/4.0/) and the [legal code](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 © 2023 Gustavo Patow

 ---